HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

     </p>
 </div>

-In this version neither `Microsoft.Data.SqlClient` nor `System.Data.SqlClient` package is referenced as a dependency. by the `Hangfire.SqlServer` package anymore so needs to be referenced manually if you prefer to stay with it or postpone the transition to a newer package.
-You can use the following snippet with the `*` as a version version to use always the latest one.
+In this version, neither `Microsoft.Data.SqlClient` nor `System.Data.SqlClient` package is referenced as a dependency by the `Hangfire.SqlServer` package anymore, so the particular package needs to be referenced manually if you prefer to stay with it or postpone the transition to a newer package.
+You can use the following snippet with the `*` as a version to always use the latest one.

 ```xml
 <ItemGroup>